magesa/Simple-Portofolio-SPA-AngularJS/README.md

 # The Goals

-> - Single Page Application.
+> - A Single Page Application.
 > - No page refresh on page change.
 > - Different data displayed on each page.